SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 ## Rivals

 They take the jobs you were eyeing on the local town's job board.
 They sit at your favorite table in the tavern with the best drinks, food, and entertainment.
 You know their names, and they know yours.
-They're rivals-heroes just like you.
+They're rivals—heroes just like you.
 Maybe even better.

 Rivals are NPCs built around the mechanics of seven of the classes in *[Draw Steel: Heroes](https://mcdm.gg/DS-Heroes)*-the conduit, elementalist, fury, null, shadow, tactician, and talent (see Chapter 5: Classes in that book).
 Their stat blocks are streamlined and modular, meant to be easy to adjust on the fly with ancestral traits or signature abilities.
 Examples of each type of rival are presented at every tier, capturing their foray into renown as they inevitably cross, clash with, and impede the player characters' own heroic journey.